 Biography

-Her writing and perspectives on mental health and healing have been featured in mainstream media such as Cosmopolitan, Marie Claire, New Scientist, and NBC Today.
-She has been a guest speaker on patient-centered care and health technology innovation at venues such as Stanford University, University of California Los Angeles, Quantified Self Europe, and The Next Web.
-She has also been featured in works such as Fathom Films’ Smart Drugs (2018) and Charlene Wang’s book on breaking Asian American stereotypes (2021).
+Zhang has been a guest speaker on patient-centered care and health technology innovation at venues such as Stanford University, University of California Los Angeles, Quantified Self Europe, and The Next Web.
+Her writing and perspectives on mental health and healing have been features in mainstream media such as Cosmopolitan, Marie Claire, New Scientist, and NBC Today.
+She has been featured in works such as Cal Newport’s So Good They Can’t Ignore You (2012), Fathom Films‘ documentary Smart Drugs (2018), Charlene Wang’s portraits on breaking model minority Asian stereotypes (2021), and Show&Tells by Gary Wolf (2026).

-In a past life, Ember served as an entrepreneur-apprentice to Derek Sivers and competed in Olympic short-track speedskating and the Ironman triathlon, and once rode a bicycle 3,800 miles from the West Coast to the East Coast of the United States for charity.
-She has traveled to 25+ countries and graduated with a Sci.B. in Cognitive Neuroscience from Brown University.
-Zhang is the granddaughter of music composer, 张文纲.
+In a past life, Ember served as an entrepreneur-apprentice to Derek Sivers, competed in Olympic short-track speedskating and the Ironman triathlon (140.6), and once rode a bicycle 3,800 miles from the U.S. West Coast to East Coast for children’s cancer charities.
+She has traveled to 25+ countries and holds a B.S. in Cognitive Neuroscience from Brown University.
+She is the granddaughter of music composer, 张文纲 (Zhang Wen Gang).